If you’re wondering where to find grand-slam, out-of-the-park sports writing jobs, you’ve come to the right place.

 Others hustle as freelancers on the internet writing for sports blogs.

 Regardless of the pathway, the common denominator is an understanding of sports and the ability to write about sports.

 So don’t worry if you don’t have a fancy degree, it’s still possible to become a sports writer.

 How Much Do Sports Writers Get Paid?

-And like any job: location, responsibilities, and experience have a huge impact on salary.
+And like any job, location, responsibilities, and experience impact a writer’s ability to make money.

-As an aspiring freelancer, you’re probably looking for per word rates for reputable sports websites and magazines.
+Now, as an aspiring freelance sports writer, you’re probably looking for per-word rates for reputable sports websites and magazines.